open-mmlab/mmdetection3d/docs/en/1_exist_data_model.md

 - `--no-validate` (**not suggested**): By default, the codebase will perform evaluation at every k (default value is 1, which can be modified like [this](https://github.com/open-mmlab/mmdetection3d/blob/master/configs/fcos3d/fcos3d_r101_caffe_fpn_gn-head_dcn_2x8_1x_nus-mono3d.py#L75)) epochs during the training.
 To disable this behavior, use `--no-validate`.
 - `--work-dir ${WORK_DIR}`: Override the working directory specified in the config file.
 - `--resume-from ${CHECKPOINT_FILE}`: Resume from a previous checkpoint file.
-- `--options 'Key=value'`: Overide some settings in the used config.
+- `--options 'Key=value'`: Override some settings in the used config.

 Difference between `resume-from` and `load-from`:
 - `resume-from` loads both the model weights and optimizer status, and the epoch is also inherited from the specified checkpoint.
 It is usually used for resuming the training process that is interrupted accidentally.